 This method requires a little more practice and patience, but the results can be worth it.

-Begin at the sides of your head, pull each section tightly to straighten out the hair, and then pin the ends.
+Begin at the sides of your head, pull each section tightly to straighten the hair, and then pin the ends.
 The top piece is the trickiest part – comb it back and press it down onto the crown of your head, and wrap any excess hair around in the same circular pattern you used for the other sections.

 This method will give you a blowout look rather than a pin-straight look.

 Rollers may seem counterintuitive for straightening your hair, but they can be very effective.
-The key to this method is to use jumbo rollers much larger than the ones you would typically use to curl your hair.
+The key to this method is to use jumbo rollers that are much larger than the ones you typically use to curl your hair.
 The longer your hair is, the larger the rollers need to be for this method.

 Start with damp hair, and section it off like you would for blow-drying.
 Start with the bottom layer and split it into 3-inch sections.

 Starting at the back of your head, take one section and place a jumbo roller under the hair and roll it toward your head.
 When the roll is complete, clip it in place and move on to the next section.